mergeweb/docs/_posts/2018-03-12-css-standards-framework.md

     - Display property alterations (using classes like d-flex for flexbox)
     - Margin and padding alterations (like mb-1 for adding some margin on the bottom of something)

-When building a site, grid structure and layout modifiers should always be informed by Bootstrap.
+When building a site, grid structure and layout modifiers should always rely on Bootstrap.
 For page layouts, refer to Bootstrap's [Grid System](https://getbootstrap.com/docs/4.0/layout/grid/).
 Generally, grid layouts are defined as follows: